akshitagupta15june/ImageSonnetGeneration/README.md

-## As Sonnet is a 14 lines poem so in above results we can see that when user entered a text "sun" the poem which is generated in 14 lines have meaningful words.
+## As Sonnet is a 14 lines poem so in above results we can see that when user entered a caption the poem which is generated in 14 lines have meaningful words.

 ### Conclusion